ibmppl/ibmppl/docs/miscellaneous/gShell_handon_neoExample.md

-## Handon Tutorial for Native Store gShell
+## Handon Tutorial for Native Store gShell (v2)

-###We use the example from Neo4j Tutorial to show how to use Native Store gShell
+### gShell version 2 Usage

+gShell runs in the interactive mode, server/client mode, REST API mode, and the command-line mode.
+In all modes, the commands are the same or with very limited changes that can be told without introduction.
+In this document, we use the interactive mode as an example, which is perfect for users to operate multiple local graph stores simultaneously.

 -----------

-Grammar for Native Store gShell for Multiproperty Graph
+####Grammar for Native Store gShell for Multiproperty Graph

 ```bash
 <command> [argKey[:sub-argKey]:argVal]
 ````
 * <i>command</i> is a command verb defined by gShell

 * <i>argKey</i> is a key of an argument, defined by gShell or user